Ejeka-Invest/ejeka_invest/README.md

 The server should be running now.

-Now we're going to test our api end points
+Now we're going to test our api endpoints

 # API Endpoints
 ## User Management with Djoser + Django Rest Framework